 OCCUPATIONS Business and Administrative Services Administrative Services Manager Do you enjoy working with other people?
 Are you good at working with numbers?
-Do you like to plan and organize activities?
-Advertising Managers Have you started your own business?
+Advertising Managers Do you like to plan and organize activities?
+Have you started your own business?
 Billing Clerks Do you keep your checkbook balanced?
 Are you an officer of an organization?
-Bookkeeping and Accounting Clerks If you answered yes to two or more of the questions above, you might be interested in a career in business management and administration.
-Business Executives Computer Operators If you are interested in the Business Management and Administrations cluster, there are many career options.
+Bookkeeping and Accounting Clerks If you answered yes to two or more of the questions above, you might be interested in a career in business management and Business Executives administration.
+Computer Operators If you are interested in the Business Management and Administrations cluster, there are many career options.
 You may Court Reporters provide the needed support to keep a business in operation, or you might keep track of the expenses and income.
 You could Data Entry Keyers manage the financial activities of a business.
-Another option is to be sure that a business has qualified employees who are trained to do their jobs.
+Another option is to be sure that a business has qualified employees who are trained Employment Interviewer to do their jobs.
 After years of education or experience, you might direct the operations of a business.
-Employment Interviewer Employment Recruiter Helpful High School Electives: Executive Secretary Speech Finance and Banking File Clerks AP Calculus Statistics and Probability Human Resources Manager Quantitative Reasoning Visual Design: Foundations of Design and Print Production Mail Clerks Digital Video: Foundations of Video Design and Production Office Manager Edison Community College Offerings: Accounting, A.A.B., certificate and short-term certificates Payroll and Timekeeping Clerks Business, A.S., and short-term certificate Business Management, General Business Studies, A.A.B. and certificate Business Management, Human Resources Management, A.A.B., certificate, and short-term certificate Business Management, Marketing, A.A.B., and certificate Property and Real Estate Manager Receptionist Business Management Entrepreneurship A.A.B., certificare Real Estate Certificate and short-term certificate Secretaries Occupational Healthcare and Administration, Administrative Assistant, A.A.B., and certificate Medical Coder certificate Medical Office Support, A.A.B. and certificate Medical Office Support A.A.B. and certificate Statisticians
+Employment Recruiter Helpful High School Electives: Executive Secretary Speech Finance and Banking • File Clerks AP Calculus Introduction to Data Science Human Resources Manager Quantitative Reasoning Visual Design: Foundations of Design and Print Production Mail Clerks Media I Office Manager Edison Community College Offerings: Accounting, A.A.B., certificate and short-term certificates Payroll and Timekeeping Clerks Business, A.S., and short-term certificate Business Management, General Business Studies, A.A.B. and certificate Property and Real Estate Manager Business Management, Human Resources Management, A.A.B., certificate, and short-term certificate Business Management, Marketing, A.A.B., and certificate Business Management Entrepreneurship A.A.B., certificate Real Estate Certificate and short-term certificate Receptionist Secretaries Occupational Healthcare and Administration, Administrative Assistant, A.A.B., and certificate Medical Coder certificate Medical Office Support, A.A.B. and certificate Medical Office Support A.A.B. and certificate Statisticians

-OCCUPATIONS Construction Technologies

-Architect Do you often observe and note the buildings around you?
-Do you like to work with your hands?
+OCCUPATIONS Construction Technologies Architect Do you often observe and note the buildings around you?
+Cabinetmaker Do you like to work with your hands?
 Can you visualize objects and projects in your mind?
-Do you like to create models or make designs?
+Carpenter Do you like to create models or make designs?
 Do you like to work with tools, objects, and numbers?
-Do you like to use both mental and manual skills to solve problems?
+Do you like to Cement Mason use both mental and manual skills to solve problems?
 Do you like to work both alone and with others?
-If you answered yes to two or more of the questions above, you might be interested in considering a career in architecture and construction.
+Construction Manager If you answered yes to two or more of the questions above, you Drafters might be interested in considering a career in architecture and construction.
+Drywall Installers If you work in occupations in the Architecture and Construction Electrician cluster, you would be responsible for buildings and other structures such as highways and bridges.
+You might make designs and plans • Floor and Carpet Installer for new structures.

-Cabinetmaker

-Carpenter

-Cement Mason

-Construction Manager

-Drafters

-Drywall Installers If you work in occupations in the Architecture and Construction

-Electrician cluster, you would be responsible for buildings and other structures such as highways and bridges.
-You might make designs and plans

-Floor and Carpet Installer for new structures.
 Or, you would use the plans to build new structures and manage construction workers.
-Another option would

-General Construction Worker be to take care of, repair, and restore existing structures.
-Helpful Piqua High School Electives:

-Heating and Cooling System Mechanics Exploring Technology Engineering Design Construction Technology Fashion Design and Construction Interior Design, Furnishings, and Management Art I: Introduction to Art Art II: Drawing/Painting Art III: Studio Art AP Studio Art: 2D Design/Drawing
+Another option would General Construction Worker be to take care of, repair, and restore existing structures.
+Helpful Piqua High School Electives: Heating and Cooling System Mechanics Exploring Technology Engineering Principles Construction Technology Highway Maintenance Worker Fashion Design and Construction Interior Design, Furnishings, and Management Art I: Introduction to Art Interior Designer Art II: Drawing/Painting Art III: Studio Art • Janitor AP Studio Art: 2D Design/Drawing Landscape Architect Upper Valley Career Technology Center Offerings: Construction Technologies Painter Electrical Trades HVAC/R • Plumber Landscape Management Masonry, Plumbing, And Mechanical Systems Pre-Engineering and Design Technologies Welding Technologies Roofer Sheet Metal Worker Edison Community College Offerings: Surveyor Equipment Maintenance Technology, A.A.S.

-Highway Maintenance Worker

-Interior Designer

-Janitor

-Landscape Architect Upper Valley Career Technology Center Offerings: Construction Technologies

-Painter Electrical Trades HVAC/R Landscape Management Masonry, Plumbing, And Mechanical Systems Pre-Engineering and Design Technologies Welding Technologies Edison Community College Offerings: Equipment Maintenance Technology, A.A.S.
 HVAC/R, certificate

-Plumber

-Roofer

-Sheet Metal Worker

-Surveyor